aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/builtindocumentpropertycollection/_index.md

 ```

-Gets or sets the subject of the document.
+the subject of the document.

 **Returns:**
 java.lang.String